dkrasnovdev/siberiana-api/README.md

 # Siberiana GraphQL API

-The Siberiana GraphQL API serves as an essential gateway to access and interact with the vast historical and cultural heritage of the Yenisei Siberia region.
+Siberiana GraphQL API serves as an essential gateway to access and interact with the vast historical and cultural heritage of the Yenisei Siberia region.
 By providing a powerful GraphQL interface, this API offers a comprehensive way to query and retrieve information about the rich historical artifacts, cultural landmarks, and heritage sites of the Yenisei Siberia area.

 ## Prerequisites